brentgroves/repsys/research/a_l/dns/dmar_dkim_spf.md

 DMARC policies are stored in DMARC records.
 A DMARC record can also contain instructions to send reports to domain administrators about which emails are passing and failing these checks.
 DMARC reports give administrators the information they need to decide how to adjust their DMARC policies (for example, what to do if legitimate emails are erroneously getting marked as spam).

-## Specifically, DKIM uses public key cryptography:
+## Specifically, DKIM uses public key cryptography

 A DKIM record stores the domain's public key, and mail servers receiving emails from the domain can check this record to obtain the public key
 The private key is kept secret by the sender, who signs the email's header with this key